stephenmcd/mezzanine/README.rst

 * `mezzanine-workout`_ - Store and display FIT data in Mezzanine.
 * `mezzanine-agenda`_ - Event functionality for your Mezzanine sites.
 * `mezzanine-dpaste`_ - Integrate `dpaste`_, a Django pastebin, into your Mezzanine site.
+* `mezzanine-linkdump`_ - Create, display and track links in Mezzanine.
+* `mezzanine-people`_ - Categorize and list people on your Mezzanine site.

 Donating